api3dao/airnode/packages/examples/integrations/README.md

 example is run should be interpolated from the `secrets.env` (e.g. `nodeSettings.cloudProvider` depends whether Airnode is deployed on AWS or run locally).

-You also need to define a single trigger in `config.json`, because the `../scripts/request-utils.ts` will use the first trigger.
+You only need to define a single trigger in `config.json`, because the `../scripts/request-utils.ts` will use the first trigger that is listed.

 ### create-secrets.ts